 - 1.1 Rochdale Council is in the process of preparing the Core Strategy Development Plan Document (DPD) as part of its Local Development Framework (LDF).
 The Core Strategy is the first DPD to be prepared as part of the LDF for Rochdale and will form the first part of the Local Plan.
 It will set out the overall strategy for development in the borough and will provide the strategic context for the production of other more detailed documents to be produced later.
-These will include an Allocations Development Plan Document (DPD). - 1.2 This document sets out how we have involved and consulted with the public and stakeholders throughout the preparation of the Core Strategy up to the current stage.
-This includes the previous version of the Core Strategy which was ultimately withdrawn since it is important to consider all the stages of consultation in this report.
-The procedures and methods used are based on the Councils Statement of Community Involvement. - 1.3 This Consultation Statement is prepared in accordance with Regulation 271 of the Town and Country Planning (Local Development Framework) (England) Regulations 2004 (as amended) which requires the publication alongside the Pre Submission Core Strategy, of a statement setting out the following: - i) Who was consulted? - ii) How were the public and other stakeholders consulted? - iii) What were the main issues raised because of the consultation? - iv) How have representations been taken into account? - 14 This statement of consultation provides in detail how the community involvement requirements for the Core Strategy have been met, showing that the minimum requirements have been met at each stage of preparation. - 1.5 The following table summaries the key stages of the development of the Core Strategy.
+These will include an Allocations Development Plan Document (DPD). - 1.2 This document sets out how we have involved and consulted the public and stakeholders throughout the preparation of the Core Strategy up to the current stage.
+This also includes the previous version of the Core Strategy which was ultimately withdrawn since it is important to consider all the stages of consultation in this report (details of this can be found under section 3). - 1.3 The procedures and methods used for consultation, are based on the Councils Statement of Community Involvement (SCI). - 1.4 This Consultation Statement is prepared in accordance with Regulation 27 of the Town and Country Planning (Local Development Framework) (England) Regulations 2004 (as amended) sets out the following: - i) Who was consulted? - ii) How were the public and other stakeholders consulted? - iii) What were the main issues raised because of the consultation? - iv) How have representations been taken into account? - 1.5 This statement of consultation provides in detail how the community involvement requirements for the Core Strategy have been met, showing that the minimum requirements have been met at each stage of preparation. - 1.6 The following table summaries the key stages of the development of the Core Strategy.

-Stage Month/Year

-Commencement March 2007

-Pre - publication consultation Reg 25: Issues 8 September - 3 November 2008

-and Options

-Preferred Options Reg 25 26 October 2009 - 29 January 2010

-Publication of the Core Strategy (Publication) 08 November 2010 - 23 December 2010
+Stage Month/Year Commencement March 2007 Pre - publication consultation Reg 25: Issues and Options 8 September - 3 November 2008 Preferred Options Reg 25 26 October 2009 - 29 January 2010 Publication of the Core Strategy (Publication) Reg 27 08 November 2010 - 23 December 2010 Submission of final version to Secretary of State Reg 30 March 2011

-Reg 27

-Submission of final version to Secretary of March 2011

-State Reg 30

-Withdrawal of Core S strategy March 2012

-Draft Core Strategy Consultation Reg 25 August - September 2012

-Publication of the Core Strategy (Reg 27) December 2012 - January 2013

-Submission of final version to Secretary of March - April 2013
+Draft Core Strategy Consultation Reg 25 August - September 2012 Publication of the Core Strategy (Reg 27) January 2013 - March 2013 Submission of final version to Secretary of April 2013 State Reg 28 Examination in Public July 2013 Adoption November 2013

-State Reg 30

-Examination in Public June - July 2013

-Adoption October 2013

-1.6 This Consultation Statement details the consultation and engagement undertaken at the Issues & Options, Preferred Options, Publication Draft consultation stages, and Submission stage and is structured accordingly.
+1.7 This Consultation Statement details the consultation and engagement undertaken at the Issues & Options, Preferred Options, Publication Draft consultation stage, Submission stage (withdrawal of the Core Strategy) and Draft Core Strategy and is structured accordingly.
 Each section sets out who was consulted, how they were consulted, the main issues raised in representations and how they have been addressed by the Council at each stage of the Core Strategy preparation.
-This Statement is supported by appendices which supply further details and evidence of consultation and engagement, e.g. a list of individuals and organisations consulted, publicity material, meetings, exhibitions etc.
+This Statement is supported by a set of appendices which supply further details and evidence of consultation and engagement, e.g. a list of individuals and organisations consulted, publicity material, meetings, exhibitions etc.